line/line-bot-sdk-java/lab3.md

 ## DEMO

-1. Show us your phone with an input that matches with the database
-2. Show us the build report that you have passed your test locally.
+1. Show us your phone with an input that matches with the database ~~2.
+Show us the build report that you have passed your test locally.~~

 After you have completed this task, raise your hand and demo it to your TA.
 Please understand that there are so many students in the room and we have limited manpower.
 Pick a seat closer to the screen to have an earlier demo.